-We can produce and install a pair of double glazed sashes into the existing period box frame, and reinstate the sashes if they’ve been replaced by uPVC.
-If the original windows have been completely removed and replaced with modern uPVC windows, we can supply and fit a complete new box frame sash windows, either single or double glazed, with traditional weights and pulleys.
+We can produce and install a pair of double-glazed sashes into the existing period box frame and reinstate the sashes if they’ve been replaced by uPVC.
+If the original windows have been completely removed and replaced with modern uPVC windows, we can supply and fit completely new box frame sash windows, either single or double-glazed, with traditional weights and pulleys.

 All our handmade bespoke replacement sash windows are made in our joinery workshop by highly skilled craftsmen who are passionate about giving your period windows the attention to detail they deserve.

 Why choose Sash Window Experts?

 It is a sad state of affairs that around ¾ of the UK’s original box sash windows have been lost, either as a result of modern window replacements or because period buildings have been demolished.